dkeppens/PieHelper/README.md

 	- xboxdrv mapping for usb PS3 controllers, bluetooth PS3 controllers and bluetooth PS4 controllers

-PieHelper binds each application to a specific TTY and uses autologin functionality at TTY selection and has been written entirely in ksh93

-Therefore no other prerequisites exist except for the following assumptions :
+PieHelper binds each application to a specific TTY and uses autologin functionality at TTY selection Developed exclusively with ksh93, no other prerequisites exist except for the following assumptions :

 	- systemd as a service management facility
 	- presence of a /proc filesystem
 	- either apt or pacman as a package management utility

-It should therefore work out of the box on Raspbian, Noobs, Ubuntu and ArchLinux distros for the Raspberry Pi
+and should therefore work out of the box on Raspbian, Noobs, Ubuntu and ArchLinux distros for the Raspberry Pi

 Currently however, only Raspbian compatibility has been tested